padrinobook/padrinobook/chapters/creating_the_application.md

 ```

+This file serves as a manifest file and the `require_self` directive indicates that any CSS in the file should be delivered in the given order to the browser.

 First we are loading the `bootstrap` default css, then `bootstrap-theme`, and finally our customized `site` CSS.
-The `require_self` loads the file itself, to define the order that the files are loaded.
 This is helpful if you want to check the order of the loaded CSS as a comment above your application without ever have to look into the source of it.
+The file

 Next let's have a look into our JavaScript file `app/assets/javascript/application.js`: